Vision Examples in the Food and Pharmaceutical Industries

 Liquid surface inspection of ampules

 Check the height of liquid surfaces in ampules.
 Conventionally, visual inspection was performed by dedicated inspection personnel, which took time and was not consistently accurate.

-The introduction of a vision system allows automation of the inspection.
-100% inspection using a vision system ensures stable accuracy, and the inspection time can be reduced to improve processing time.
+The introduction of machine vision allows automation of the inspection.
+100% inspection using machine vision ensures stable accuracy, and the inspection time can be reduced to improve processing time.

 Detecting contents coming out of instant food containers

 Detect ingredients or packets coming out of instant food containers.
-Conventional vision systems could not detect packets coming out of containers because of the limited inspection range.
+Conventional machine vision could not detect packets coming out of containers because of the limited inspection range.

 The XG-X/CV-X Series offers a selection of cameras from 0.31 to 21 megapixel models to fit any inspection range.
 This ensures reliable detection of the ingredients or packets coming out of containers.

 Inspect the presence of package inserts and check for missing products in package boxes.
 Photoelectric sensors were used conventionally, but the inspection was not accurate when the package insert or box was positioned differently.